shreemoyee/FinancialModellingandRiskMAnagement/README.md

-In this notebook I have implemented the multi-period bionomial model and use it for -
+In this series of notebooks I have implemented the multi-period bionomial model and use it for -

 1. Pricing European options.
 2. Finding the right time to excecute American put options (it is never optimal to excercise an American call option early.)